 Figure 4.2.
 The torus and the Klein bottles are both total spaces of circle fibrations over the circle.
 The first is trivial, the second is not.
-4.1.2.
+Note that in general two fibre bundles over the same B that are isomorphic must have diffeomorphic total spaces, but the converse is not necessarily true.
+Example 4.1.5.
+A smooth covering between manifolds is precisely the same thing as a fibre bundle with zero-dimensional fibre F. 4.1.2.
 Sections.
-A section of a fibre bundle $E \rightarrow B$ is a smooth map $s: B \rightarrow E$ such that $\pi \circ s = id_B$ .
-Example 4.1.5.
+A section of a fibre bundle $E \rightarrow B$ is a smooth map $s: B \rightarrow E$ such that $\pi \circ s = id_B$.
+Example 4.1.6.
 On a trivial fibre bundle $B \times F \to B$ every map $f: B \to F$ determines a section s(p) = (p, f(p)), and every section is obtained in this way, so sections and maps $B \to F$ are roughly the same thing.